Prioritizing Capex projects is

 Whether it be something as traumatic as a pandemic or recession, or a cyclical event such as abrupt change in consumer preferences or demand, you need to be able to gauge the status of every project in your portfolio quickly, assess your options and pivot as needed.
 A project or projects that you may have de-prioritized one day can unexpectedly become much more attractive as market opportunities and competitive threats evolve ever faster.

 Having that data at the touch of a button in a crunch is a game-changer.
-Moreover, even under “normal” conditions, when project timelines shift or delays loom, data-driven insights allow your team to quickly pivot to shovel-ready projects, keeping momentum strong and budgets fully utilized.
+Moreover, even under “normal” conditions, when project timelines shift or delays loom, data-driven insights allow your team to quickly pivot to shovel-ready projects, keeping the momentum strong and budgets fully utilized.

 Creating a culture of continuous improvement